cmark0v/linux_hax/linuxhax.rst

 these give background information about your system and things to software that needs it

-this information is stored here because it doesntn eed to be chagned often, but always needs ot be sepcified
+this information is stored here because it doesnt need to be changed often, but always needs to be specified

 type env to see them all. echo $VAR to see VAR. export VAR=sgfsgs to set VAR to sgfsgs for your session. setting ``VAR=5 someprogram``, will modify VAR for that single line running someprogram.